 — Rebecca English (@RE_DailyMail) February 19, 2018

-Duchess of Cambridge Catherine and Countess of Wessex Sophie arriving at the reception where the guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.
+Duchess of Cambridge Catherine and Countess of Wessex Sophie arrived at the reception where the guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.

-The guests mingling around the White Drawing Room of Buckingham Palace during Commonwealth Fashion Exchange.
+The guests mingled around the White Drawing Room of Buckingham Palace during Commonwealth Fashion Exchange.

-Duchess and Countess discussing the designs being showcased at the Fashion Exchange.
-The Countess of Wessex is patron of London College of Fashion.
-Both ladies are avid supporters and champions of British Fashion industry.
+The Duchess and Countess discussed the designs being showcased at the Fashion Exchange.
+The Countess of Wessex is a patron of the London College of Fashion.
+Both ladies are avid supporters and champions of the British Fashion industry.